raymond1/simple-parser-generator/README.md

 Build instructions:
 Go into the code directory and type in "make" from the terminal.
-This will copy parser_generator.js into the releases folder and create the parser_commonjs.js files(for CommonJS require('simple-parser-generator') type usage) as well as parser_module.js for the newer "import ParserGenerator from './simple-parser-generator'" type import statements.
+This will copy parser.js into the releases folder and create the parser_commonjs.js files(for CommonJS require('simple-parser-generator') type usage) as well as parser_module.js for the newer "import Generator from './simple-parser-generator'" type import statements.

 Simple Language: